 To that end, we recommend sitting in the vicinity of Gramercy Park (near the Amazing Adventures of Spider-Man).
 The best view will be in Gramercy Park, but that’s paid reserved seating, and unless you can figure out how to use Universal Studios Japan’s site, it probably won’t be an option.
 You might be able to purchase same-day Special Viewing Area tickets, or buy them as part of a special Winter Express Pass package, but we did not attempt that.

-The night we watched Gift of Angels III: The Voice of an Angel, there were a ton of people–more people than along the path by Spider-Man and Finnegan’s–sitting along the entrance corridor that faces the Christmas tree.
+The night we watched the show, there were a ton of people–more people than along the path by Spider-Man and Finnegan’s–sitting along the entrance corridor that faces the Christmas tree.
 This is essentially parallel to the stage where the performers and projections appear, and is not a good view.
 (Don’t make this mistake!)

-While we did Wonder Christmas on a day with only one showing of the Gift of Angels III: The Voice of an Angel, I’m 99.9% sure that the second show would be less crowded.
+While we did Christmas on a day with only one showing of the show, I’m 99.9% sure that the second show would be less crowded.
 This is pretty much a universal truth when it comes to theme park entertainment, and is especially the case in Japan due to people needing to catch trains home.

 There’s also a daytime Christmas parade, but it’s atrocious.
 Some of the costuming is cute and it has Minions (which seem to be a huge deal in Japan), but the floats remind me of what you’d see in some small town Christmas parade.
-It was really pathetic; surprisingly bad given the quality of Gift of Angels III: The Voice of an Angel.
+It was really pathetic; surprisingly bad given the quality of the stage show.

-It’s like the budget for holiday entertainment at Universal Studios Japan was $20 million, so they created Gift of Angels III: The Voice of an Angel first, and then only had $20 left over for the parade.
-I’d hazard a guess some guests don’t even bother with Gift of Angels because they see the crumby parade first and figure the “other” entertainment isn’t worth the hassle.
+It’s like the budget for holiday entertainment at Universal Studios Japan was $20 million, so they created the show first, and then only had $20 left over for the parade.
+I’d hazard a guess some guests don’t even bother with the stage show because they see the crumby parade first and figure the “other” entertainment isn’t worth the hassle.
 (Trust us, it is!)